How do I find Homestead National Historical Park?

 Can I still get land under the Homestead Act?

 No. The Homestead Act was officially repealed by the 1976 Federal Land Policy and Management Act, though a ten-year extension allowed homesteading in Alaska until 1986.
 In reality, very little homesteading took place after the early 1930s.
 The Great Depression and the Dust Bowl drove many from farming, and the 1934 Taylor Grazing Act withdrew from the public domain much of the land that was still open to homesteading.
 Most successful homesteading took place between 1863 and about 1900, though more claims were made in 1913 than any other year.
 In all, the government distributed over 270 million acres of land in 30 states under the Homestead Act.

 Is the cabin located at the monument the original Freeman cabin?

-No. The cabin open to visitors at Homestead National Monument of America is the Palmer-Epard cabin, originally built in 1867 on a homestead about 14 miles northeast of the Monument.
+No. The cabin open to visitors at Homestead National Historical Park is the Palmer-Epard cabin, originally built in 1867 on a homestead about 14 miles northeast of the Park.
 It was built and occupied by the George Washington Palmer family; the Lawrence Epard family later lived in it as well.
-It was donated to Homestead National Monument of America in 1950 to serve as an example of one type of pioneer dwelling found on homesteads.
+It was donated to Homestead National Historical Park in 1950 to serve as an example of one type of pioneer dwelling found on homesteads.
 By homesteader standards, the Palmer-Epard cabin is a comfortable, sturdy home and a vast improvement over the sod houses or dugouts in which many lived during early days on their homesteads.
-None of Daniel Freeman’s buildings are still located on the property, though the Freeman School, built in 1872 and a part of the Monument since 1970, is original and open to the visiting public.
+None of Daniel Freeman’s buildings are still located on the property, though the Freeman School, built in 1872 and a part of the Park since 1970, is original and open to the visiting public.